Cosmic-ray boosted dark matter in Xe-based direct detection experiments: CRDM at LZ and future xenon based experiments

 With Xe as the target material, $5.5$ ton fiducial mass, and $60$ live-days, the corresponding CRDM differential recoil rate for LZ is shown in Fig.\,\ref{fig:dRdEeeLZ} by the solid red line.
 The CRDM recoil rate is shown for $m_{\chi} = 10^{-2}$ GeV and $\sigma_{\chi}^{\rm SI} = 2 \times 10^{-31}\, {\rm cm}^{2}$.
 Following Ref.\,\cite{LUX-ZEPLIN:2022qhg}, we include the signal efficiency, which leads to the fall in the event rate in the lowest energy bins.
 We have also displayed the expected total background by the solid blue line.
 We show the associated statistical and systematic uncertainties by the light blue shading.
 The black points represent the data.
 Clearly, $m_{\chi} = 10^{-2}$ GeV and $\sigma_{\chi}^{\rm SI} = 2 \times 10^{-31}\, {\rm cm}^{2}$ is ruled out by the recent LZ result.

 In our statistical analysis of LZ data, we use the $\chi^2$ for Poisson distributed data\cite{Baker:1983tu, ParticleDataGroup:2020ssz}

 where $N_i^{\rm sig}$, $B_i$, and $D_i$ are the CRDM signal, background events, and data points in the $i^{\rm th}$ bin.
 In our numerical calculations, we include the central value of the expected background events and $D_i$ reported by LZ.
+Inclusion of systematic and statistical uncertainties lead to factor $\sim 2$ change in our LZ lower limit.
 The expected CRDM events can be obtained from Eq.\,\eqref{eq:dRdEee}.
 The signal events $N_i^{\rm sig}$ is mainly regulated by $m_{\chi}$ and $\sigma_{\chi}^{\rm SI}$, can be evaluated by integrating Eq.\,\eqref{eq:dRdEee} over the corresponding electron recoil energy bin.
 The $90\%$ confidence level (CL) limit is obtained when $\Delta \chi^2$ ($ = \chi^2 - \chi^2_{\rm min}$) becomes $2.71$.
 The $\chi^2_{\rm min}$ can be obtained by effectively setting $N_i^{\rm sig}$ to zero in Eq.\,\eqref{eq:chisquare}, since there is no statistically significant excess over the background models.
 We show our exclusion bound in Fig.\,\ref{fig:limit}.
 We vary SI DM-nucleon cross section for a fixed DM mass until the required value of $\Delta \chi^2$ is achieved.
 We have followed this procedure to estimate the lower bound on the DM-nucleon cross-section.
 The upper limit represents the cross section for which CRDM would not be able to produce an observable recoil at DD experiments due to the attenuation of DM through its scattering with Earth's nuclei.
+The difference in shape of our limit, PandaX-II limit and JUNO sensitivity (mentioned later) is mainly due to the treatment of attenuation.
+The treatment of form factor during attenuation extend our limit to higher DM mass \cite{Alvey:2022pad}.
+Like PandaX-II limit, our limit also closes but at around DM mass $10\,$GeV.
+We have omitted showing these regions since they are robustly ruled out by typical DD experiments.